teklynk/twitch_clips_player/README.md

 **modOnly=true/false**  When command option is used, can limit command to Mods only.

+**delay=integer**  Adds a delay between clips.
+Great from showing a graphic that is behind the clips player.
+Default is 0.

 **mainAccount=channel**  The main channel that you want to send chat messages to.

 **ref=base64**  Access token